MicrosoftDocs/azure-devops-docs/docs/work/work-items/about-work-items.md

 ---
-title: About work items | Team Services & TFS
+title: About work items | VSTS & TFS
 description: Use the web portal to plan and track work
 ms.technology: vs-devops-agile-wit
 ms.prod: vs-devops-alm